Outlander Season 8 Episode 4 Review: “Muskets, Liberty, and Sauerkraut” Works, But The Season Still Wobbles

 Did it also make me go, “Yeah, of course this is where Outlander would go”?
 Absolutely yes.

 This show has never exactly been afraid of premium-grade soap.
-Secret bloodlines, old-world scandal, buried family history, weirdly specific connections stretching all the way back to France — that is part of the deal.
-So on paper, the reveal tracks.
-It is ridiculous, dramatic, and very, very Outlander.
+Secret bloodlines, old-world scandal, buried family history, and weirdly specific connections stretching all the way back to France are part of the deal.

 What makes it work, though, is not the Comte.